QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 We hope that there will be friendly robots in the context of the entire text or discussion threads on the forum will restore the original text.

 ## Criteria for assessing the success of the project
-If a certain percentage of smart people with a suitable education come to the site and are ready to cooperate within the framework of the apocalypto, either I will consider this the first victory.
+If a certain percentage of smart people with a suitable education come to the site and are ready to cooperate within the framework of the lib, either I will consider this the first victory.
 Next, we organize a conference on a freenet, bastion, or other decentralized p2p network (discord, according to the source https://digdeeper.neocities.org/, collects information about the phone and does other dirty tricks).
 I repeat once again that the task is not trivial, requiring a separate direction in research - restarting civilization after a collapse.
 Here you need to compile the knowledge about how the whole civilization works, something like Lewis Dartnell did (The knowledge how to rebuild our world from scratch) and retrain many people.
 Recycle books, recreate old technologies and entire industries.
 Organize autonomous medieval guilds living almost without electricity.
 To study these communities living outside the big cities for at least a few years in terms of psychology, how people will adapt.
 This is a very large scientific and engineering work.
 If we do not want to suddenly find ourselves with a broken trough, we must start today.
 It will be necessary to create new products and, like engineers developing a product for the mass market, test them "in the wild."
 Find flaws, fix documentation, republish books.

 ## Moderation system
-There will be anarchy in the world of the apocalypse.
 This means no state apparatus or police.
 No one can protect you if you are weak and cannot protect yourself.
 The advantage of democracy and deanonymization is that you can assign conditional authority to participants in scientific discourse.
 But in principle, this will be clear at the level of post likes.
 That is, ideally, even a developer or a so-called system administrator cannot remove information from the network.
 Once you have lost your post id (16 digit post number) you have lost the ability to remove information from the hologram.
 No one can delete your post, not even the network administrator.
 The only thing they can do is block access to everyone who has allocated space on Google Drive, and only Google can do this, and then through long lawsuits.
 In this case, the entire library will fall at once.
 We all remember the day when mickey mouse and all his posts were unfairly removed from twitter.

 ## Features
 Like book, like post, dislike post.
 In short, the idea is to implement stackoverflow specifically for time capsule The forum is organized in the form of questions with voting for the best solutions.
 You can also see how quora, stackexchange, mail.ru questions are implemented.
 Maybe you can embed questions from the quora platform inside your site.
 But the main idea of ​​the forum is a critical analysis of library materials.
 Then there is the organization of tours, a community of surfers, etc. Around this, you can advertise all sorts of products for survivalists.